Retirement Plan Contribution Limits:

 However, keep in mind that there are still additional factors that may affect how much you’re allowed to contribute (or how much your employer can contribute on your behalf).
 For example, income-based limits may reduce or eliminate your ability to make Roth IRA contributions or to make deductible traditional IRA contributions.

-If you have questions about how much you can contribute to tax-advantaged retirement plans in 2019 and 2020, check with us.
+If you have questions about how much you can contribute to tax-advantaged retirement plans in 2022, check with us.